Sri Lanka cenbank keeps policy rates steady

-April 26 (Reuters) - Sri Lanka’s central bank held its key policy interest rates steady, as expected, on Tuesday, saying it needs more time to see the impact of the past two tightening measures since December.
+March 29 (Reuters) - Sri Lanka’s central bank held its key policy interest rates steady on Tuesday, a month after unexpectedly raising them by 50 basis points.

 The Central Bank of Sri Lanka left the standing deposit facility (SDF) rate and the standing lending facility rate (SLFR) at 6.50 percent and 8.00 percent, respectively.

-Economists had been split over the expected policy outcome, with six of 11 respondents in a Reuters poll predicting the central bank would keep the SDFR and SLFR rates steady.
-(Reporting By Darshana Sankararaman in Bengaluru; Editing by Anupama Dwivedi)
+Economists had been split over Tuesday’s policy outcome, with seven of 13 respondents in a Reuters poll predicting the central bank would raise the SDFR and SLFR rates and the balance expecting no change.
+(Reporting by Samantha Kareen Nair in Bengaluru; Editing by Nick Macfie)